bhkfazano/theVelopsAPI/README.md

 ## User Model

-A user is an JSON document as bellow
+A user is a JSON document as bellow

 ```javascript
 {